aceeric/nbodyjava/README.md

 | NBodySim | Main class |
 | ResultQueueHolder | Holds the results of a computation cycle: all bodies and their new positions.
 Allows the computation threads to slightly outrun the render thread |
 | Vector | Simple x,y,z vector class to avoid bringing the JME `Vector3f` class into the package and introducing that as a dependency |

+### The following classes comprise the gRPC Server package:

+TODO

+### The following classes comprise the Instrumentation package:

+TODO

 ### To run the application